-• In determining the 2017 Minimum Threshold and for the 2017 MIP, the Compensation Committee noted that the financial objectives, while feasible to meet, would be challenging to achieve and would require improved performance compared with prior year results.
-The Compensation Committee approved award targets under the 2017 MIP as a percentage of base salary.
-For Fiscal 2017, the Compensation Committee determined that the Company met its 2017 Minimum Threshold targets and the other goals under the 2017 MIP and, accordingly, executive officers who were eligible to participate in the 2017 MIP received bonus payouts at the target level of performance.
+In determining the EBITDA Target, the Compensation Committee noted that the financial objectives, while feasible to meet, would be challenging to achieve and would require improved performance compared with prior year results.
+For Fiscal 2018, the Compensation Committee determined that the Company did not meet the EBITDA Target and, accordingly, no Participants received Awards under the 2018 MIP.